ermlikeyeah/ermlikeyeah.github.io/now.md

 * A private one, on my running adventures in 2019
 * A public one, on accessible products and services, at the next Product People North in May 2020

-I currently have no spare time to take on any further mentoring.
+I currently have no spare time to take on any further "full time" mentoring.
 Sorry.
+These people is enough at the no. If you just need an hour to chat with someone about work I could squeeze something in though.

 If you are interested in how I can help you or your organisation please [get in touch](/contact).